MrPrinceV2/Lava-Link---Discord-Bot-Maker/README.md

 ## Optimal Hosting Setup

-The recommended hosting approach involves setting up the Pterodactyl Panel ([link](https://pterodactyl.io)) and acquiring a VPS, VDS, or dedicated server.
-AdvinServers ([link](https://clients.advinservers.com/aff.php?aff=523)) is suggested as a reliable hosting provider.
+The recommended hosting approach involves setting up the [Pterodactyl Panel](https://pterodactyl.io) and acquiring a VPS, VDS, or dedicated server.
+[AdvinServers](https://clients.advinservers.com/aff.php?aff=523) is suggested as a reliable hosting provider.
 After configuring the Pterodactyl Panel or engaging AdvinServers' setup services, proceed to obtain a Node.js egg and a Lavalink egg.
 Subsequently, install and deploy these eggs, add your bot files to the Node.js egg, and proceed with the setup process.

 Should you require assistance with setup, I offer my services at a nominal fee of $5.
 Please note that you are responsible for obtaining your server, and if you opt for my hosting services, a monthly fee of at least $15 applies.
 Additionally, I specialize in hosting Discord bots exclusively, starting at a minimum of $2.50 per month.